15 Inference

 for(b in 1:nrow(boot_stats)){

-xy_b <- dat[sample(1:nrow(dat), replace=T),]
+xy_b <- dat[sample(1:nrow(dat), replace=T), ]

-reg_lo <- loess(wage~educ, data=xy_b, span=.6)
+reg_lo <- loess(wage ~ school, data=xy_b, span=.6)

 pred_lo <- predict(reg_lo)

-grad_lo <- diff(pred_lo)/diff(xy_b[,'educ'])
+grad_lo <- diff(pred_lo)/diff(xy_b[, 'school'])

 dydx_mean <- mean(grad_lo, na.rm=T)